Element21/hqtrivia-api-v2/README.md

 - `hq.checkUsername(username)` - Check username
 - `hq.makePayout(email)` - Make payout (Have not tested.
 I think hq uses a captcha for payouts.
 WILL FIX LATER)
 - `hq.easterEgg()` - Gives you extra life (You can only use every 30 days)
-- `hq.addReferral(referralCode, gameType ['general' = trivia referral, 'sports' = sports referral, 'words' = words referral])` - Add a referral code to an account after register/login
+- `hq.setReferral(referralCode, gameType ['general' = trivia referral, 'sports' = sports referral, 'words' = words referral])` - Add a referral code to an account after register/login
+- `hq.checkReferral()` - Check if a referral code is valid

 ## Registration methods
 - `hq.sendCode(phone, [method])` - Sends the code to the specified phone